Because You Want to Thrust Your Dagon At The Enemy

 : As the game grows later, and the fights become more spread out with fewer towers to both TP into, and to take, Boots help ensure that you'll always be there.
 Maybe someone with better positioning can get along without these for a longer period of time, but usually by the 35 minute mark I'm wishing I had purchased them sooner.

-: Usually I'll replace my Bottle
+Dagon: Usually I'll replace my Bottle

-Level 1.
+with a Dagon Level 1.
 I leave it at level 1 because without the bottle we start hurting for sustain, and level 1 is enough to do a total of 1,400 damage ignoring any possible damage from dropping a shrapnel on them first.
 Plus, I mean this item is the whole reason you're playing Sniper.

 : While expensive, this item should show up right when you're feeling a bit squishy, often replacing the Phase Boots